Feuerlabs/meta-exosense/README.md

 # Exosense Device Build System

-(C) 2013 Feuerlabs, inc
+(C) 2013 Feuerlabs, inc. All Rights Reservered

-# Documentaion locations
+# Documentaion Locations

-1. Building a flashable Exosense Device Demo application image This file.
+1. Building a flashable Exosense Device Demo application image This document.

-1. Building an Exosense Device Demo application for desktop use.
+1. Building an Exosense Device Demo application for desktop use<br>
 Please see the README.md file at `https://github.com/Feuerlabs/exodemo` Also check the following chapters in this document for information on getting the demo application up and running<br>